 - Their frozen beverages may contain milk or soy due to potential cross-contamination with the equipment.
 The Vanilla Coolatta contains milk, and the Coolatta “Floats” contain dairy.

-- Sorry, their Hot Chocolate and Vanilla Chai are made with a lot of dairy!
+- Sorry, their Hot Chocolate and Vanilla Spice are made with a lot of dairy!

 Vegan Menu Items at Dunkin’